jasone/sqlive/docs/docs.md

 ```

 So you may wonder, how often is /tmp/avg_balance updated?
 On every single change?
-Windows are different from streams and normal sql tables in that regard.
+Windows are different from streams and normal SQL tables in that regard.
 When using a window, the database can decide to regroup changes together.
 So in this case, there might have been intermediate values between 711.5 and 4531.6 that were
 never sent to the stream of changes.
 The reason is that most of the time, we don't care how many elements are exactly present in given windows.
 So regrouping insertions makes sense (and speeds things up).
-If you are unhappy with that behavior, and you want notifications for every single window insert to be triggered, you can pass the option --force-window-update,
+If you are unhappy with that behavior, and you want notifications for every single window insert to be triggered, you can pass the option `--force-window-update`,
 which will make windows work like streams (or normal sql tables) in that regard.

 Let's try it: